Aerospace: History

 Modern aerospace began with Engineer George Cayley in 1799.
-Cayley proposed an aircraft with a "fixed wing and a horizontal and vertical tail," defining characteristics of the modern airplane.
+Cayley proposed an aircraft with a "fixed wing and a horizontal and vertical tail," defining characteristics of the modern aeroplane.

 The 19th century saw the creation of the Aeronautical Society of Great Britain (1866), the American Rocketry Society, and the Institute of Aeronautical Sciences, all of which made aeronautics a more serious scientific discipline.
 Airmen like Otto Lilienthal, who introduced cambered airfoils in 1891, used gliders to analyze aerodynamic forces.
 The Wright brothers were interested in Lilienthal's work and read several of his publications.
 They also found inspiration in Octave Chanute, an airman and the author of Progress in Flying Machines (1894).
 It was the preliminary work of Cayley, Lilienthal, Chanute, and other early aerospace engineers that brought about the first powered sustained flight at Kitty Hawk, North Carolina on December 17, 1903, by the Wright brothers.

 War and science fiction inspired scientists and engineers like Konstantin Tsiolkovsky and Wernher von Braun to achieve flight beyond the atmosphere.
 World War II inspired Wernher von Braun to create the V1 and V2 rockets.

-The launch of Sputnik 1 in October 1957 started the Space Age, and on July 20, 1969 Apollo 11 achieved the first manned moon landing.
-In April 1981, the Space Shuttle Columbia launched, the start of regular manned access to orbital space.
+The launch of Sputnik 1 in October 1957 started the Space Age, and on July 20, 1969 Apollo 11 achieved the first crewed Moon landing.
+In April 1981, the Space Shuttle Columbia launched, the start of regular crewed access to orbital space.
 A sustained human presence in orbital space started with "Mir" in 1986 and is continued by the "International Space Station".
 Space commercialization and space tourism are more recent features of aerospace.